WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

-Recent advancements in generative models have propelled their proficiency, expanding their repertoire to include not just the generation of photorealistic images~\citep{karras2020analyzing,esser2021taming} but also the synthesis of images from textual prompts~\citep{nichol2022glide,saharia2022photorealistic,ramesh2022hierarchical, Rombach_2022_CVPR}.
+Recent advancements in generative models have propelled their proficiency, expanding their repertoire to include not just the generation of photorealistic images~\citep{karras2020analyzing,esser2021taming} but also the synthesis of images from textual prompts~\citep{nichol2022glide,saharia2022photorealistic,ramesh2022hierarchical, stable_diffusion}.
 These significant strides have equipped individuals with the capacity to leverage these models to create hyper-realistic images that correspond seamlessly with given textual instructions.

 Nonetheless, the escalating prominence of generative models instigates pressing societal apprehensions.
 A case in point is Deepfake, intentionally crafted to disseminate misinformation, fostering a climate of fake news and political disarray~\citep{breland_2019, novak_2023, Lajka_2023}.
-The gravity of these concerns necessitates calls for governmental intervention to regulate the indiscriminate application of generative models~\citep{burri2021new, McCabe_2023}.
-An immediate, albeit intuitive, countermeasure is the development of fake detection mechanisms~\citep{wang2019cnn} capable of discerning real from synthetic content.
-However, these methodologies could inadvertently serve as additional constraints propelling the creation of increasingly realistic generative models~\citep{zhang2020attribution,durall2020watch}.
-More significantly, these passive approaches fall short of attributing accountability for the malicious deployment of synthetic images.
+The gravity of these concerns necessitates calls for governmental intervention to regulate the indiscriminate application of generative models\footnote{President Biden Issues Executive Order on Safe, Secure, and Trustworthy Artificial Intelligence.~\href{https://www.whitehouse.gov/briefing-room/statements-releases/2023/10/30/fact-sheet-president-biden-issues-executive-order-on-safe-secure-and-trustworthy-artificial-intelligence/}{The White House}}.

-A plausible approach to counteracting malicious use involves assigning responsibility for the generated images.
-One method to realize this is by integrating independent fingerprinting modules (discrete wavelet transform and RivaGAN~\citep{rivagan}), which can embed user-specific information into each image post-creation.
-The open-source Text-to-Image (T2I) project, Stable Diffusion (SD)~\citep{Rombach_2022_CVPR}, currently utilizes this technique.
-Obviously, simply disabling the fingerprinting module can undermine its efficacy.
+A feasible method to counteract malicious use involves assigning accountability for generated images.
+One approach to achieve this is by integrating independent fingerprinting modules that can embed user-specific information on top of image generation.
+The open-source Text-to-Image (T2I) project Stable Diffusion (SD)~\citep{stable_diffusion} currently employs this technique using discrete wavelet transform or RivaGAN~\citep{rivagan}.
+However, in the open-source setting, bypassing the fingerprinting module is straightforward and can be achieved by commeting just a single line in the source code~\cite{stable_signature}.

-Can we conduct user attribution without an additional fingerprinting module?
-In this paper, we present such a model fingerprinting technique to accomplish responsible disclosure.
-In this approach, the model inventor or distributor modifies the standard generative models based on each user's distinctive digital fingerprint.
-By adjusting the generative models, particularly their weights, the resultant content carries a unique fingerprint that can be accurately decoded and traced back to the responsible user.